 That was before I learned the benefit of picking your battles.
 Yes, we need to establish boundaries, but with room for flexibility.

 Another reason to compromise?
 Doing so teaches your child how to compromise.

 Rather than expecting the world to comply, she learns how to meet the other side halfway.
 She understands the other person and sees the situation from their perspective.
 She feels satisfied even when her initial requests weren’t completely met.

 So, how can you model a fair compromise?

 Pick scenarios you’re okay with.
 “I want to eat a snack right now,” she might say, a mere 15 minutes before dinner time.

 “Well, you do seem a bit hungry,” you can respond.
 “I don’t want you to eat too much or you might lose your appetite or have an upset tummy.
 But you can have some of the apples now and save the rest for after your pasta.”

 5. Respect your child

-Want to know the best way to get your kids on board with nearly everything you need them to do?
-Treat them with respect.
+Want to know the best way to get your child on board with nearly everything you need her to do?
+Treat her with respect.